smflores1/Insights-coding-challenge-find-political-donors/README.md

                 └── src
                     └── find_political_donors.py

 In the above, both versions of find_political_donors.py are the same, but both versions of run.sh are not the same.
-For the latter, the only difference between the two versions is that the second version is altered so find_political_donors.py accepts the file "itcont_2018_20170530_20170830_small.txt" as input.
+For the latter, the only difference between the two versions is that the version in test_2 is altered so find_political_donors.py accepts the file "itcont_2018_20170530_20170830_small.txt" as input.

 To perform the basic Insights test (described at https://github.com/InsightDataScience/find-political-donors) at the command line, change the present working directory to insight_testsuite and enter